If your traffic is stuck, your strategy isn’t broken, it's incomplete. Let’s cut through the noise.

 Format matters.
 Sometimes the gap isn’t the idea, it's the delivery.

-5. Prioritize by Impact and Effort
+5. Step 5: Prioritize Gaps by Impact vs. Effort

 Not all gaps are created equal.
 The most innovative teams prioritize based on:

-• Impact: Does this keyword or topic align with high-intent traffic, business value, or funnel progression?
+Impact: Does this keyword or topic align with high-intent traffic, business value, or funnel progression?

-• Ease: Can this be created or optimized with existing resources, or does it require net-new assets?
+Ease: Can this be created or optimized with existing resources, or does it require net-new assets?

 Use a scoring model or simple quadrant system to plot your opportunities.
 Quick wins move fast.
 High-impact plays become part of your roadmap.
 Low-return content?
 Skip it.